 Please help us follow our new Eco-Code:

 We held a whole school competition in which children were tasked with designing an autumnal scene using (mostly) recycled and natural materials.
 We had a pleasing number of entries all of which showed tremendous flair and creativity!
 Cecily in Year 3 was our runner up, and Year 5’s Maddie took first prize.

 We have introduced the National Trust’s 50 things to do before you’re 11 ¾ challenge in which the children are encouraged to get outside and are rewarded for every 5 ‘things’ they undertake.
-This is open to all children and has no deadline or time limit – speak to Mrs Saunders if you would like further details.
+This is open to all children and has no deadline or time limit – speak to Mrs Field if you would like further details.